NateLol/luci-app-beardropper/README.md

 ---
 luci-app-beardropper, a log examination script w/ iptables firewall rule generation response.

- This is the LuCI app built for the elegant firewall rule generation on-the-fly script [bearDropepr][bearDropper], only a few modifications were made to work with Luci.
+ This is the LuCI app built for the elegant firewall rule generation on-the-fly script [bearDropper][bearDropper], only a few modifications were made to work with Luci.